Form 1098-T TUITION STATEMENT

 The 1098T Form covers calendar year 2017; why does it include amounts billed for the Spring 2018 semester?

 Any qualified tuition and fees billed in calendar year 2017 for the Spring Semester 2018 will be included in the 2017 1098T Form.
 Box 7 accounts for an academic period beginning in January through March 2018 will be checked.

 How can I obtain a 1098T Form if I did not receive one?

-If the Finance office did not have a current address and you did not give electronic consent to receive your tax form online or your social security number is not on file, you may not have received a 1098-T form.
-Please contact the University Registrar office at 305-899-3860 for instructions on how to update your personal information.
+If the university does not have your current address and/or your social security number on file, you will not receive a 1098T form.
+Please contact the Registrar’s Office at 305-899-3860 for instructions on how to update your personal information.

 If you did not receive a 1098T tax form and believe you qualify, please call the 1098T Hotline at 305-899-4052 or email email@example.com and leave a message.
 Please include your full name, phone number, student ID, and email address.
 You will be contacted in a timely manner.

 How important is my social security number to receiving a 1098T tax form?

 A student’s social security number is critical to receiving a 1098T tax form.
 The IRS mandates that no tax form can be created without a valid SSN.
 To avoid not receiving a 1098T form from the university, each student with a valid SSN must supply that number to the Registrar’s Office on Barry’s main campus or go to their site manager or advisor at an off-site location.
 When that SSN is input into the system, a 1098T tax form can be created.

 In late December or early January, every student who is expected to receive a 1098T tax form but does not show a social security number on file will receive an email from the university’s Registrar informing them of such and instructing the student what they must do to get their social security number on file.